โ

 And now these three remain: faith, hope and love.
 But the greatest of these is love.

-Paul wrote this celebrated passage — known as the "Love Chapter" — to a church in Corinth that was deeply divided by pride, spiritual competition and immorality.
+Paul wrote the celebrated "Love Chapter" to a church in Corinth that was deeply divided by pride and competition.
 After describing 15 qualities of true love in extraordinary detail, he concludes with this final verse.
-Faith and hope are essential and eternal, but love surpasses them because love is the very nature of God Himself, and it endures beyond this life.
+Faith and hope are essential and eternal, but love surpasses them because love is the very nature of God Himself.

 God's Letter to the Babylonian Exiles